Design a Portfolio Kanban Board

 A Kanban full of initiatives or projects

 If you are new to using Kanban to manage your portfolio, we recommend working at the initiative (project) level.
-At Rally, an initiative is a set of work with clear success criteria that can typically be completed in a few months.
+At CA Agile Central, an initiative is a set of work with clear success criteria that can typically be completed in a few months.
 An initiative can be completed by one or more teams, and might release software in a few increments.
 Each development team will probably want their own Kanban board.